Court puts a temporary hold on releasing records related to the deaths of Gene Hackman and his wife

 Hackman and Arakawa were found dead in their Santa Fe home in late February.
 Authorities have confirmed that Hackman died of heart disease with complications from Alzheimer’s disease about a week after hantavirus pulmonary syndrome — a rare, rodent-borne disease — took the life of his wife.

-The request to seal the records described the couple’s discrete lifestyle in Santa Fe since Hackman’s retirement.
+The request to seal the records notes that the couple placed “a significant value on their privacy and took affirmative vigilant steps” to safeguard their privacy over their lifetime, including after they moved to Santa Fe and Hackman retired.
 The state capital is known as a refuge for celebrities, artists and authors.

+“The personal representative seeks to continue to preserve the privacy of the Hackmans following their tragic death and support the family’s constitutional right to remembrance and desire to grieve in peace,” the document states.

 New Mexico’s open records law blocks public access to sensitive images, including depictions of people who are deceased.
 Experts also say that some medical information is not considered public record under the state Inspection of Public Records Act.